andrewprecious/Zhomes/README.md

 2. The contact page
 3. The home page

-### I used with javascript for the header to be responsive
+### I used javascript for the header to be responsive

 ### It was built using the following